Vlasov-Fokker-Planck equation: stochastic stability of resonances and unstable manifold expansion

-In particular we will investigate how the peculiarities of Vlasov bifurcations survive a small Fokker-Planck dissipation.
+Our main goal is to understand if and how the trapping scaling survives a small Fokker-Planck dissipation.
+In order to attack this non linear problem, we will revisit the linearized Vlasov-Fokker-Planck (VFP) equation, and prove along the way the "stochastic stability" of Landau poles of Vlasov equation: they are limits of bona fide eigenvalues of the linearized Vlasov-Fokker-Planck operator, when the dissipation tends to zero.
+This result already appeared in the physics literature \cite{Lenard,Short,Ng_prl,Chavanis}, but the method we use, based on Bargmann transform, allows for a rigorous analysis.

 It was shown by J.D.
-Crawford that unstable manifold expansions for Vlasov equation are plagued by singularities \cite{Baldwin64,Crawford_Vlasov} when the real part of the unstable eigenvalue $\lambda$ tends to $0$.
+Crawford that unstable manifold expansions for Vlasov equation are plagued by singularities \cite{Baldwin64,Crawford_Vlasov,Balmforth_review} when the real part of the unstable eigenvalue $\lambda$ tends to $0$; these singularities are related to the appearance of a critical layer.
 To be more specific, the dynamics on the unstable manifold reduces to the following equation, where $A$ is the amplitude of the unstable mode:

-It turns out that $c_3$, sometimes called the "Landau coefficient", is negative and diverges as $\lambda ^{-3}$ in the $\lambda \to 0^+$ limit, the divergences of the subsequent terms in the series being even more severe.
-These "Crawford singularities" should be regularized by the Fokker-Planck operator, and we will study what is their fate in the different regimes defined by the two small parameters, $\Re(\lambda)$ and the dissipation, which we will call $\gamma$.
+It turns out that $c_3$, sometimes called the "Landau coefficient", is negative and diverges as $\Re(\lambda) ^{-3}$ in the $\Re(\lambda) \to 0^+$ limit, the divergences of the subsequent terms in the series being even more severe.
+These "Crawford singularities" will be regularized by the Fokker-Planck operator, and we will study what is their fate in the different regimes defined by the two small parameters, $\Re(\lambda)$ and the dissipation, which we will call $\gamma$.
 From now on, we assume $\lambda$ is real, and thus replace $\Re(\lambda)$ by $\lambda$.